-The Wilderness pass costs about $68 and if you get it through the Alpine Club of Canada you get deals on their merch, plus they’ll email you the number right away so you can book online immediately.
+The Wilderness pass costs about $68 and if you get it through the Alpine Club of Canada you get deals on their merch, plus if you ask, they’ll email you the number right away so you can book online immediately.
 This pass covers your campsite fees, but not the reservation fee.
-The reservation fee is $10 per booking, and you can’t have multiple parks in one booking, so the best case scenario is one booking per park.
+The reservation fee is $10 per booking, and you can’t have multiple parks in one booking, so your best case scenario is one booking per park (5 total).

-1) Your first night or two in Waterton (section A)
+1) Your first couple nights in Waterton (section A)

-2) From Sunshine through the Rockwall (second half of section C)
+2) From Sunshine through the Rockwall (northern half of section C)